-- 1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order. - 2.
-Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
+1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order.

+- 2. Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
 Children who live in our designated area, with a sibling on roll at this school when the application is made. - 4.
 Other children who live in our designated area. - 5.
 Children who live outside our designated area, with a sibling on roll at this school when the application is made. - 6.
 Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
-Other children.
+Children who live outside our designated area who regularly attend (or whose parents regularly attend) a Church of England church listed below.